Ccyb3rbytes/CSC104-Assignment-2.2-Css-Text-Styling/README.md

 # CSC104-Assignment-2.2-Css-Text-Styling
 Assignment 2.2: CSS Text Styling
-Start Assignment
-• Due Jan 27 by 12:59am

-• Points 50

-• Submitting a website url or a file upload
 COURSE OBJECTIVES:
-5. Use Cascading Style Sheets (CSS3) to style Web documents.
+Use Cascading Style Sheets (CSS3) to style Web documents.

 Overview
 CSS Basics: Text Styling: US Constitution
-Use text that is not covered by copyright, for example, the link (below) to the Constitution, and style it using CSS. http://www.law.cornell.edu/constitution/articleiLinks to an external site.

-constitution.htmlLinks to an external site. style.cssLinks to an external site.
 Guidelines and Expectations

 Experiment with the different properties that affect text display, and various text formats to create effective and interesting page design.
 You can use for reference the constitution.html and style.css posted, which is just a plain black and white text version using some very basic CSS.
 Be creative and come up with the formatting (text, background, spacing) to make this jump out and catch a viewer's attention.
 To receive full credit, you may NOT submit the sample CSS file for this assignment.
 It is provided as an example.
 You should create your own CSS file and add to it a few styles that you understand.
 Once you are happy with how the text on the webpage looks, upload the files to the validators, and take screenshots:

 • HTML validator  https://validator.w3.org/Links to an external site.
 • CSS validator  https://jigsaw.w3.org/css-validator/Links to an external site.

 Then
 • Create a new Readme.txt file with notepad.
 • This is different than your HTML and CSS files.
 This is considered documentation about your website, this is not your actual website or web pages.